Boulder

 Boulder features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 65.0% of all households, including 26.8% couples with children, 23.2% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 30.2% and group households comprising 4.8%.
+Family households constitute 65.0% of all households, consisting of 26.8% couples with children, 23.2% couples without children, and 13.3% single parent families.
+Non-family households account for the remaining 35.0%, with lone person households at 30.2% and group households comprising 4.8% of the total.
 The median household size is 2.4 people, which is smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households